 3. Try to keep your wash routine as simple as possible.
 If you have a detergent that you already know works well on your clothing, start with that one (as long as it doesn’t contain synthetic fabric softener).
 If it works on your clothes, chances are that it will work on your diapers.
 But if not, you can always switch to something else.
 Simplicity is key when you are a parent.

 4. Use a prerinse/wash that agitates, spins and drains.
 If it isn’t doing those things, it’s kind of a waste.
 The agitation helps to knock the big stuff off and gives your main wash a head start on cleaning.
 If you have issues with stink or rashes, try adding a bit of detergent to the prewash.
 I am a Tide user and add a scoop filled to the one line to a large load during the prewash.
 This is not something that is necessary for everyone but does work in some situations.
+If you find your cloth diapers aren’t getting clean, try using a longer cycle for the prewash.
+Some machines such as old school top loaders have cycles that aren’t all that long in the first place.
+Mine is like that.
+I use the heavy duty cycle for both pre and main washes.

 5. Use the LONGEST available HOT wash cycle.
 The longer agitation allows the detergent and machine time to do its job.
 This might be the heavy duty cycle for instance.
 If you have a heavily soiled option on your machine, use it.
 I think we can all agree if anything qualifies as heavily soiled…it’s cloth diapers!